JustinOros/anker-shelly-bridge/solixauto/README.md

 saved: battery level, solar in, grid in, load out, and each Shelly's switch state and draw.
 It refreshes every five seconds and keeps a rolling chart.

-Each device gets a **power bus** — solar and grid drawn from the left, load from the right, all to one scale.
+Each device gets a **power bus**: solar and grid drawn from the left, load from the right, all to one scale.
 If the left outweighs the right, the battery is filling.
 Light and dark themes, remembered between visits.